tarwn/lessthandot-hugo/blogs/content/posts/2013-01-03-book-review-expert-performance-indexing.md

 **Index Myths and Best Practices**

 There are a lot of misconceptions about how to use indexes in SQL Server.
-Myths such as “primary keys are always clustered” and “fill factor is applied to indexes during inserts” are broken down in this chapter.
+Myths such as "primary keys are always clustered" and "fill factor is applied to indexes during inserts" are broken down in this chapter.
 It's a great look at how these things actually work.
 Best practices for indexes are also covered in this chapter.

 **Index Maintenance**